oracle/graal/truffle/docs/splitting/Splitting.md

 ## Approach

-Detecting of suitable splitting candidates relies on the languages reporting polymorphic specializations.
+Detection of suitable splitting candidates relies on the languages reporting polymorphic specializations.
 Once the specialization is reported, you can assume that the polymorphism is coming from somewhere in the caller chain of the call target hosting the newly polymorphic node, and that by splitting the right call target (or call targets) you can return this node to a monomorphic state.

 You then identify the call targets for which the splitting could result in monomorphization and mark them as "needs split".
 During further execution, if the interpreter is about to execute a direct call to a call target that is marked as "needs split", that call target will be split (provided there are no outstanding factors preventing it such as the [root node not being allowed to be split](http://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/nodes/RootNode.html#isCloningAllowed),